-Initially, pandemic school closures were anticipated to last two to 3 months, about the time it took to contain the initial COVID-19 outbreak in China with social distancing measures.
+Initially, pandemic school closures were anticipated to last two to three months, about the time it took to contain the initial Covid-19 outbreak in China with social distancing measures.
 This time span allowed researchers to draw parallels with the so-called summer learning loss-or the fact that children's knowledge and skills degrade over the summer school break.
-However, estimates of the magnitude of the loss vary widely between studies, from 0.06 to 0.6 of a standard deviation in skills for a 12-week closure (Cooper et al., 1996; Kuhfeld et al., 2020a; McCombs et al., 2014).
+However, estimates of the magnitude of the loss vary widely between studies, from 0.06 to 0.6 of a standard deviation in skills for a 12-week closure (Kuhfeld et al. 2020a, Cooper et al. 1996, McCombs et al. 2014).
 There is greater agreement over variation in learning loss across subjects.
-In particular, summer learning loss has been found to be less severe for reading skills, where children have more opportunity for independent practice, compared to mathematics or spelling (Paechter et al., 2015; Shinwell and Defeyter, 2017).
+In particular, summer learning loss has been found to be less severe for reading skills, where children have more opportunity for independent practice, compared to mathematics or spelling (Shinwell and Defeyter 2017, Paechter et al. 2015).
 A limitation of applying the summer-learning-loss literature to the pandemic is that the impacts are measured over a short period of time (from just before to just after summer) and hence are not necessarily informative for long-term outcomes.

 Other studies exploit variation in instructional time between students in different locations or cohorts, using research designs that can be informative about long-term effects.
 Carlsson et al. (2015), for example, consider variations in the length of preparation time available for male Swedish students before taking a cognitive test.
-Even among 18-year-olds (for whom we might expect investment effects to be weaker), an extra ten days of school instruction increases scores on crystallized intelligence tests (synonyms and technical comprehension tests) by approximately 0.01 of a standard deviation.
+Even among 18-year-olds (for whom we might expect investment effects to be weaker) an extra ten days of school instruction increases scores on crystallized intelligence tests (synonyms and technical comprehension tests) by approximately 0.01 of a standard deviation.
 Assuming linearity, this implies effects of around 0.06 of a standard deviation for a 12-week closure.
-Fitzpatrick et al. (2011) estimate stronger impacts for the early years of schooling, implying a drop of around 0.3 of a standard deviation in math scores and 0.4 in reading scores as the result of a 12-week school closure.
+Fitzpatrick, Grissmer, and Hastedt (2011) estimate stronger impacts for the early years of schooling, implying a drop of around 0.3 of a standard deviation in math scores and 0.4 in reading scores as the result of a 12-week school closure.
 Meanwhile, Lavy (2015) exploits differences in instruction time spent on different subjects across countries.
-As noted by Burgess and Sievertsen (2020), Lavy's results
+As noted by Burgess and Sievertsen (2020), Lavy's results would predict a 0.06 of a standard deviation fall in math scores as a result of a 12-week school closure.
+Pischke (2007) studies the effect of shortened school years that resulted from education reforms in Germany.
+While he does observe short-run impacts on test scores and grade repetition, long-run effects on earnings or employment are not found.
+Another approach is to consider variation in effective instruction time caused by differences in the age at school entry.
+For example, exploiting regional variation in school entry rules in England, Cornelissen and Dustmann (2019) see large effects of the effective length of the first school year on cognitive and noncognitive outcomes at the end of the first school year, implying a fall of around 0.2 of a standard deviation in test scores as a result of a 12-week school closure.
+The impacts on cognitive outcomes largely disappear by age 11, while the effect on non-cognitive skills is more persistent.